 The Medicaid Personal Care (MPC) Program provides low-income elderly and disabled Washington residents with personal care services.
-Services are provided to individuals that reside in their homes or in adult family homes, including residential communities, such as assisted living, but not in nursing homes.
+Services are provided to individuals who reside in their homes or in adult family homes, including residential communities such as assisted living, but not in nursing homes.

 Under MPC, individuals may choose to live in assisted living communities or adult family homes instead of in their own homes.
 In either case, participants are responsible for paying their own room and board fees, as these expenses are not covered.

 There are both financial and functional qualifiers for the MPC program.
-Functionally, participants must have a need for assistance with the at least 3 of the following activities of daily living.
+Functionally, participants must have a need for assistance with at least 3 of the following activities of daily living:

 For those who are unsure whether they are eligible for the MPC program, we suggest they consult with a public benefits counselor, elder law attorney, or a private financial planner to help them prepare for a Medicaid financial review.
 Read more.

 Most Medicaid programs that provide for care services outside of nursing homes are not entitlement programs.
-In Washington State, this includes COPES and the Medically Needy In-Home and Residential Waivers.
+In Washington State, this includes COPES and the New Freedom Waivers.
 A very important distinction about this program is that it is an entitlement program.
 The importance of this cannot be overstated.
 If you qualify, then services must be provided.
 There are no waiting lists.